 The key to safe and effective visits is the training for the “human end of the leash.”
-The handler’s course is not an animal training course.
+The Handler Course is not an animal training course.
 Instead, it will provide you with a thorough background in the responsibilities and necessary considerations for successful volunteering in any facility you wish to visit.

 Our Animal Health Screening Form will be signed by your veterinarian, confirming that your animal is healthy and able to participate in the program.
 You can print this form directly from your online registration OR from the Resource Library in the Volunteer Center.
 Only Pet Partners’ official Animal Health Screening Form is acceptable documentation to meet this requirement.

 All of these steps can be done online in a matter of minutes.
-Read, review, and accept the terms of the Volunteer Agreement, opt-in to our special Read with Me™ and Walk with Me™ initiatives (if you like!), and upload a photo of yourself & your animal that will appear on your therapy animal team badge.
+Read, review, and accept the terms of the Volunteer Agreement; opt in to our special Read with Me™ and Walk with Me™ initiatives if you like; and upload a photo of yourself and your animal that will appear on your therapy animal team ID badge.

 The online registration application provides a checklist to help you follow along with what you have finished and what is left to do.
 We will not request your registration payment until your application is completed in full, reviewed, and approved by our staff.

 Pet Partners relies on a combination of program fees and donations to provide volunteer services, including Pet Partners’ liability insurance, continuing education programming, and a qualified staff who advocate for and educate about the Therapy Animal Program.
-Your registration fee only covers one-third of the costs to provide for these resources for your team for one year of your two year registration.
+Your registration fee covers only one-third of the costs to provide these resources for your team for one year of your two-year registration.
 The rest of your support comes from generous individual donors (including Pet Partners volunteers), foundations, and caring companies.

 All prospective handlers must take the Handler Course.
 The cost of the course online is $70.
 In-person workshops, taught by a local instructor, vary in cost depending on the expenses the instructor is taking on to provide the course and materials.
 Check the calendar of events for more information about workshop fees.